-While it is recommended that all learning activities be completed, you are required to complete a minimum of four (4) learning activities.
-"The Absolute Easiest Way to Sew" is a resource book you can pick up in the Extension Office to help you learn new sewing techniques.
+While it is recommended that all learning activities be completed, you are encouraged to complete a minimum of four (4) learning activities.

 - All Levels- You will need to add your pattern name and number, website or other resource used, to your exhibit tags for judging. - You may exhibit in both wearable and non-wearable categories.